JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 * `beta`: https://plugins.jetbrains.com/plugins/beta/list
 * `eap`: https://plugins.jetbrains.com/plugins/eap/list

-It is also possible to host an [Enterprise Plugin Repository](https://www.jetbrains.com/idea/help/adding-plugins-to-enterprise-repositories.html), in which ase the URL structure will depend on your hosting address.
+It is also possible to host an [Enterprise Plugin Repository](https://www.jetbrains.com/idea/help/adding-plugins-to-enterprise-repositories.html), in which case the URL structure will depend on your hosting address.
 For more information, please refer to the [IntelliJ IDEA documentation](https://www.jetbrains.com/idea/help/managing-plugins.html).

 [Top](/tutorials/build_system.md)